 Understanding these rules and posting them somewhere your entire team can see is essential to your remote team's communication success.

-After you’ve established your communication rules, you might want to look into communication methods.
+After establishing your communication rules, you want to look into communication methods.
 Establish the types of communication that your team should expect from the leadership team and each other.
-Take time to note when each form of communication should be used.
+Take time to note when team members should use each communication method.

 - Email (newsletters and one-on-one communications.)